juliankern/raspi-heater/README.md

     - Change the GPIO ports to your ones and your sensor name
     - Change the desired days, times and temperatures - if no temerature is set for a status, the default temperatures will be used
     - Change the locale
-    - If you want to use multiple raspi-heaters with the same database, give each one a different zone id
+    - If you want to use multiple raspi-heaters:
+    -- use the same central database
+    -- give each one a different zone id
+    -- deactivate the home- and holiday status accessories on every instance exept the main one
 - start the processes you need:
-    - `control.js` for the general controller
+    - `bin/control.js` for the general controller
-    - `homekit.js` for homekit support
+    - `bin/homekit.js` for homekit support
-    - `display.js` if you've connected a display
+    - `bin/display.js` if you've connected a display
     - you can start all three with the pm2 process manager with the added process.json

-## Future features
+## Future features (maybe)
 - browser interface
     - server based, with own database and replication
 - real support for multiple instances in the same home network